tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 vectors, as well as expressing it as a single inner product $t(x) = \langle \mathbf{l}(x), \mathbf{r}(x) \rangle$ of specially defined binary polynomial vectors $\mathbf{l}(x)$ and $\mathbf{r}(x)$.

-Thus a so-called *vector Pedersen commitment* is also used in these type of proofs, and is defined as follows:
+Thus a so-called *vector Pedersen commitment* is also used in these types of proofs, and is defined as follows:

 A *vector Pedersen commitment* of vectors
  $\mathbf{a}_L$ and $\mathbf{a}_R$ is given by